 The first stop is at the highest peak of the island, the green and tropical Pic Paradis at 424 mtr/ 1390 ft.
-A 20 minute slight sloping and easy walk past lush vegetation, impressive rock formations, vibrant bird sounds and scurrying lizards will bring us to the top where a wide vista of the Eastern side of St Martin spreads out in front of us.
+A 20 minute slight sloping and easy hike past lush vegetation, impressive rock formations, vibrant bird sounds and scurrying lizards will bring us to the top where a wide vista of the Eastern side of St Martin spreads out in front of us.
 While you rest and enjoy the view, your guide will tell the story of how St Martin came to be and what it is you see from the top.

-After the downhill walk back, we hop in the van for a short ride to the viewpoint on the Westside of the peak where we’ll enjoy Iced Tea and Iced Coffee with a nice slice of homemade cake with a Caribbean twist.
+After the downhill walk back, we hop in the van for a short ride to the viewpoint on the Westside of the peak where we’ll enjoy Iced Tea and Iced Coffee with a nice slice of homemade banana bread.

 Depending on the waves and weather we’ll choose the best snorkeling site for the day, preferably from a quiet beach.
-Our favorite sites are the wreck of M/V El Maud which sank during hurricane Lenny in 1999 and in calm seas we like to show you the underwater world of Baie Lucas.
-We’ll find a shady spot or put up our umbrellas and go for a nice and refreshing snorkel off the beach.
+Our favorite sites are the wreck of M/V El Maud which sank during hurricane Lenny in 1999, and calm and clear Little Bay.
+We’ll take our snorkel equipment and go for a nice and refreshing snorkel off the beach.

 When we’ve dried up a bit, there’s sadly only one thing left to do: we’ll drop you off safely at your starting point: your hotel, the cruise ship terminal or Dock Maarten.

-For an overview of which wildlife we’re likely to be seeing on our tours, check out the What to Spot section.
+For an overview of which wildlife we’ll likely see on our tours, check out the What to Spot section.
 Go to our Facebook page to see current photos of our tours, and read what people say about our tours on Tripadvisor.